A F M Khalid Hossain

-Abul Fayez Muhammad Khalid Hossain (popularly known as Dr. A F M Khalid Hossain, born 2 February 1959) is a Bangladeshi Islamic scholar and currently serves as the Adviser for Religious Affairs in the Yunus interim government since 8 August 2024.
+Abul Fayez Muhammad Khalid Hossain (popularly known as Dr. A F M Khalid Hossain, born 2 February 1959) is a Bangladeshi Islamic scholar.
+He served as the Adviser for Religious Affairs in the Yunus interim government.
 His appointment marks the first time an Islamic scholar has held this advisory role in Bangladesh.
 He is also the Vice President of Hefazat-e-Islam Bangladesh and serves as the Education Adviser for Islami Andolan Bangladesh.
 He previously held the position of President of Islami Chhatra Samaj, the student wing of the Nizam-e-Islam Party.
 In academia, he is a visiting professor at the International Islamic University Chittagong and has previously served as an adjunct professor at the Asian University of Bangladesh.
 He was also the head of the Department of Islamic History and Culture at Omargani M.E.S.
 College.
 His editorial roles include serving as the editor of the monthly journal At-Tawheed and assistant editor of Balagh al-Sharq.
 He serves as a columnist for four national newspapers and has authored over two hundred research articles in a range of journals, including The Muslim World League Journal.
 He has published 20 books and was a key figure in editing volumes 3 to 9 of the second edition of the Islami Bishwakosh and the Sirat Encyclopedia, both published by the Islamic Foundation Bangladesh.